syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#NUM! - occurs if x is less than zero and if y is equal to or less than zero.
+&#35;NUM! - occurs if x is less than zero and if y is equal to or less than zero.

-#VALUE! - occurs if x or y is non-numeric.
+&#35;VALUE! - occurs if x or y is non-numeric.

 Example:

 ![C:/Users/ApoorvahR/Desktop/3.png](Calculate-functions_images/Calculate-functions_img60.png)

+_EXPON.DIST_

 ### GAMMA.DIST